 Structural reform focuses on policy reforms related to institutional frameworks, regulation and design of government policies that help minimize barriers to market-based incentives, competition and regional economic integration.
-The result of this kind of microeconomic reform can be to boost an economy’s growth potential.
 To assist member economies prioritize structural reform issues, the APEC New Strategy for Structural Reform focuses on five broad areas outlined in the graphic below.

 Five Pillars of APEC’s New Strategy for Structural Reform

 The ANSSR program is scheduled to conclude at the end of 2015.
 Consequently, the Economic Committee considered an Australian-proposed process and timeline for Advancing the APEC Structural Reform Agenda in 2015 and Beyond.